This is the Swiss army knife of sound engineering and music production courses.

 CAP BA Hons Bachelor Degree

-Our 1 year creative audio production and sound engineering course
+Our 3 year creative audio production and sound engineering degree course

 Studio Recording Short Course